spkenv/spk/crates/spfs/docs/usage.md

----
-title: Advanced Usage
+# Advanced Usage

-summary: Additional command line workflows for more advanced users
+Additional command line workflows for more advanced users.
-weight: 20
----

 ## Tag Streams

-When tags are created in SpFS, they are added to what's known as a _tag stream_.
-Tag streams are simply a historical record of that tag over time, keeping track of each change, when it was made, and by whome.
+When tags are created in spfs, they are added to what is known as a _tag stream_.
+Tag streams are simply a historical record of that tag over time, keeping track of each change, when it was made, and by whom.
 Previous versions of a tag can be referenced using a tilde, where the most recent version of a tag is version `~0`; the previous version is version `~1`; the version before that is version `~2` etc...
-This notation can be used everywhere that a tag can be used.
+This notation can be used everywhere a tag can be used.
 This means that `spfs run my-tag` is the same as `spfs run my-tag~0`.
 All the available versions of a tag can be viewed using the `spfs log <tag>` command, where you will see this notation used.

 ```bash
 spfs shell